 |1||Chevrolet Captiva Sport||4||3959||-99.9%|

-When negotiating a new car's price, it?s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
-Otherwise, you won?t know what's a good price to pay for the vehicle.
-I highly recommend using an online referral service such as CarClearanceDeals and Edmunds, their quotes will automatically include any discounts or cash-back incentives currently available.
+When negotiating a new car’s price, it?s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
+Otherwise, you won?t know what’s a good price to pay for the vehicle.
+I highly recommend using an online referral service such as Ryde Shopper and Motor Trend, their quotes will automatically include any discounts or cash-back incentives currently available.

 In addition, the above sites will tell you which dealerships in your local area are currently the most flexible with their new car pricing.
 These sites provide valuable information for anyone thinking about buying or leasing a new car or truck.